-We put three different spiralizers through the wringer and here's what we thought.
+Which one should you get?
+We put three different gadgets through the wringer and here's what we thought.

-Before we get to the reviews, though, the first choice you'll probably want to make is handheld or countertop.
+Before we get to the reviews, though, the first choice you'll probably want to make is between a handheld or countertop option.
 As you might expect, the former is smaller, cheaper, and easier to use and clean.
 The countertop versions, on the other hand, are more versatile, with multiple blades and the ability to do more than just make noodles (think: cauliflower rice).

 Kaitlin writes: My mom bought me a Veggetti for my birthday after we both got hooked on a local restaurant's Thai Zoodle Salad.
-It seemed like it would be a lot of unnecessary work, but we were both hooked after one bite.
+It seemed like it would be a lot of unnecessary work, but we were both hooked instantly.

 - If you've used a pencil sharpener, you'll have no trouble using a Veggetti.
-It has two sides to allow for two different sizes of noodles, and a spiked hand guard to safely guide vegetables into the blades.
+It has two sides to allow for two different sizes of noodles, and a spiked hand guard to safely guide the final end of the vegetable into the blades.

 - It's also quite small, which makes it easy to store.
 I keep mine in a drawer.

-- Finally, it has the benefit of being pretty cheap, which makes it a great spiralizer for someone who's interested in trying it out, but not ready to invest in a countertop device.
+- Finally, it has the benefit of being pretty cheap, which makes it a great option for someone who's interested in trying it out, but not ready to invest in a countertop device.

 - The Veggetti is perfect for zucchini and yellow squash, but I'm afraid I'd break it — or cut myself — if I tried using it with a sturdier veggie like a carrot or a sweet potato.
 Personally, this suits me just fine — zoodles for days!

-- Another con is that using it is slow compared to higher-end spiralizers.
+- Using it is a slow process compared to higher-end spiralizers.
 Because there's no mechanical aid, you have to twist and twist and twist for a long time.
 The upside?
 You can tone your arms while you cook.